-Pressing Flip reverses pan and level on the encoders/faders, and the bottom line on the LCD changes to level.
+Pressing Flip does the usual thing of reversing the pan and level on the encoders/faders, and the bottom line on the LCDs changes to level.
 The fader touch response reverses to match (pan when touched, level when released).

 In the flip state, the encoder buttons change to mono/stereo switches: